vaibhaw2731/final-app1/README.md

        sudo systemctl enable postgresql
    ```

-   - Change the password for the default PostgreSQL user
+   - Change the password for the default PostgreSQL use

     ```
     	sudo passwd postgres
     ```

    - Switch to the postgres user